AntonioTorres23/OpenGL_Notes/Anti Aliasing.md

 The hard edges of the triangle are now surrounded by colors lightly lighter than the actual edge color, which causes the edge to appear smoother when viewed from a distance.

-Depth and stencil values are stored per subsample and, even though we only run the fragment shader once, color values are stored per subsample as well for the case of multiple triangles
+Depth and stencil values are stored per subsample and, even though we only run the fragment shader once, color values are stored per subsample as well for the case of multiple triangles overlapping a single pixel.